-Aung San Suu Kyi: What we know about 'the Lady'
+Aung San Suu Kyi: The Lady of Myanmar

 Nobel Prize

-Aung San Suu Kyi was awarded the Nobel Peace Prize in 1991, but it was not until 2012 when she was able to deliver her acceptance speech at Oslo's City Hall.
+Struggle against oppression.
+Aung San Suu Kyi was awarded the Nobel Peace Prize in 1991, but it was not until 2012 that she was able to deliver her acceptance speech at Oslo's City Hall.

 "In awarding the Nobel Peace Prize ... to Aung San Suu Kyi," the Norwegian Nobel Committee announced in 1991, it wished "to honour this woman for her unflagging efforts and to show its support for the many people throughout the world who are striving to attain democracy, human rights and ethnic conciliation by peaceful means".

-Suu Kyi, the committee added, was "an important symbol in the struggle against oppression".
+Aung San Suu Kyi, the committee added, was "an important symbol in the struggle against oppression".

+Petition to revoke Nobel.
 More than 400,000 people have signed an online petition in 2017 to strip her of the peace prize.

 "When a laureate cannot maintain peace, then for the sake of peace itself the prize needs to be returned or confiscated by the Nobel Peace Prize Committee," the change.org petition reads.